lfit/releng-common-packer/README.markdown

 In most cases the 'builder' template unmodified is all that the project should need to run their code builds.
-If a project has a custom packages that they must build into a custom builder type then design the new template with the following parameters.
+If a project has a custom packages that they must build into a custom builder type, then design the new template with the following parameters.

 0. Execute the common-packer/provision/install-python.sh script